 VPN brands’ Google Trends conclusions

-From these trends, we can safely assume that NordVPN will continue its brand awareness assault.
+From these trends, we can safely assume that NordVPN will continue its brand awareness assault for the third year of our analysis.
 After all, it’s one of the few VPN brands that have TV commercials.
 ExpressVPN also seems to be on the upward trend, though not at the intensity of their arch-rival.

 Hotspot Shield lost a lot of steam in the second half of the year, leveling out in the last few weeks.
 It will be interesting to see if they gain back their composure.